hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

   - HPE GreenLake for Private Cloud Enterprise
   - HPE GreenLake for Private Cloud Enterprise Containers
 ---
+I﻿n this blog post, I will discuss Kubernetes monitoring and show you how to add a monitoring stack to a Kubernetes cluster using Prometheus and Grafana in HPE GreenLake for Private Cloud Enterprise.
+By setting up Prometheus as the data source and importing different dashboard templates into Grafana, various resources and applications can be monitored in the Kubernetes cluster.

+### Why monitor Kubernetes

 ### Prerequisites

 Before starting, make sure you meet the following requirements: